How Elite Students Get Organized

 Additional Best Practices

 • Create a spot on your desk or workspace at home where parents or housekeepers know to put any loose work they find around the house.
-Clean this up once a week.
+Then, clean this up once a week.

 • If your teachers have a particular way that they ask you to organize yourself for their class, consider asking them if they can give you leeway to use a different system that you think will work better for you.
 A parent or teacher can help you craft an email or think through this conversation.

-There are plenty more specifics that an executive functioning coach can dive into during personalized work, but you’d be amazed how many of the small things work out on their own once you’ve got a unified system.
+An executive functioning coach can dive into more specifics a during personalized sessions, but you’d be amazed how many of the small things work out on their own once you develop a unified system.
 Don’t slouch into the school year unprepared.
 Get organized!

 And if you find that despite your best efforts your study skills are still suffering, don’t hesitate to contact us for support.
 Our Executive Functioning Coaches are masters at assessing organizational issues and helping you get back and stay on track.